adamsjoe/assignment219000170/README.md

     }
   }
 ```
-Within this function, we check if the answer is correct, if so set the url for the congrats video, if incorrect we set the text for the modal, and if the user has not selected anything we put text for this.
+Within this function, we check if the answer is correct, if so set the URL for the congrats video, if incorrect we set the text for the modal, and if the user has not selected anything we put the text for this.

-After the modal is displayed showing the video or any of the incorrect messages, we update firebase and then, back at the button we do a
+After the modal is displayed showing the video or any of the incorrect messages, we update firebase, and then, back at the button we do a
 ```javascript
 history.push('/');
 ```
 which will redirect the user back to the problem index page.
-This was done for speed, in a full application this update shoudl be done without the user being navigated away.
+This was done for speed, in a full application, this update should be done without the user being navigated away.

 ## Evaluation and final thoughts

 _What could have been done to improve this?_

-I could have refined the tickets down and actually linked specific commits to specific tickets.
+I could have refined the tickets down and linked specific commits to specific tickets.
 There are tools to make this process automatic.
-If I had been doing this project as a collaboration with others I would have probably went down this route.
+If I had been doing this project in a collaboration with others I would have probably gone down this route.

 I also used a linter after I had completed the code, again to get real value from the linter, this should have been set up to run on save.

 I am also unhappy with the positioning of the percentages on the button.
 I would have liked to get them exactly in the middle (vertically) of the buttons - it would have looked so much better.

-There is a small bug I have found on the chat feature.
-If the user opens the chat feature and does not click to a different tab, then all messages show up using the 'otherUser' class.  (**Note** this may be fixed prior to submission.)
+There is a small bug I have found in the chat feature.
+If the user opens the chat feature and does not click on a different tab, then all messages show up using the 'otherUser' class.  (**Note** this may be fixed before submission.)

-I also may have done a little over the top in making the whole navbar like the original site, and making videos work and making the answer mechanism work.
+I also may have done a little over the top in making the whole navbar like the original site and making videos work and making the answer mechanism work.
 It could be argued that for a spike this was not required.

 I could also have taken a bit more time and clarified some of the requirements before diving straight into the learning / coding aspect.